-Metadata can be attached to the Web Story from the Document tab in the sidebar, as well as directly before publishing.
-This includes the poster image, author, and an excerpt or description.
-Add these to ensure maximum compatibility with search engines and discovery features that take advantage of that metadata.
+Metadata can be attached to the Web Story from the Document tab in the sidebar, and directly before publishing.
+This metadata includes the poster image, author, and an excerpt or description.
+Add thisinformation to ensure maximum compatibility with search engines and discovery features that take advantage of that metadata.

 Tip: Consult the checklist to see which required metadata is missing before publishing your story.